siejkowski/SwiftForBackend/docker/swift-clion/README.md

-ontainer provides a CLion-based development environment for Swift on Ubuntu 15.10.
+#### Container provides a CLion-based development environment for Swift on Ubuntu 15.10.

 It consists of:
 1. Dependencies for Swift for Linux and swift-corelibs-libdispatch